Gautam9981/CAD/README.md

 Now that sketch will show up in the GUI, once it is loaded.
 It is a very basic pane, I will include more functionality later on.
 I have also created a .exe file of the application, using launch4j (.jar, then .exe).
 I also created a .tar.gz file for MacOS and Linux Users, so that they can run the files using a run script (in .sh).
 Unless you are a developer, please ignore the compilation.txt instructions

+Day 16 (7/7/25)

+We finished refactoring and adding comments, as necessary

+Day 17 (7/8/25)

+I was able to set up the application such that it can also load .stl files as well, and allowing the manipulation of the view using the mouse and the keyboard

 Instructions for Running the program:

 For Windows: